Equipotential grounding versus parallel grounding

 As long as the grounds were sized correctly and proper installation practices were followed, the overcurrent devices will trip and the effective grounding will ensure the worker will stay safe.

 I hope you found this article useful and if you did please share it using the social media buttons at the bottom of the post!
-Also if you would like some help with your electrical safety program, feel free to contact me anytime.

 Not Sure Which Electrical Training Course Best Fits Your Team?